Arrioc/arrioc.github.oi/index.md

   * I almost gave up creating more readable output because sites like StackOverflow repeatedly siad it was not possible (Stack Exchange Inc, 2015).
 Help-site opinions are not always accurate, sometimes it helps to ignore opinions dive deeper.
 For me, it helped to study an old exercise (a “timestamp” module) whose output to the terminal looked ideal.
 The code used “loads” before printing, and then use “dumps” along with some commands inside the print statement.
 Inside the print parentheses, after the string or variable to print, one can write “indent=4, default=json_util.default.”
 This indents the data, making it more exposed and orderly.
 I then applied this knowledge to every module that outputs data, including the API (for future developers).
 I then made a post about my discovery to StackOverflow, for future questioners like myself.
 Since then, someone edited it to look nicer using color coding and highlighting, which I was surprised to see.

+# Algorithms and Data Structures

+* ## Knowledge Acquisition
+  * This artifact showcases a diverse collection of skills and abilities in using algorithms and data structures to perform useful database manipulations that meet the client’s needs.
+The artifact makes use of dictionaries, arrays, methods, functions, calls, conditional branches, expressions, statements, returns, formatting, dot-notation, and input/output using a combination of the MongoDB, Pymongo and Bottle languages and commands.
+The API modules show that I can create and test uniform resource identifiers (URL’s) and implement a basic RESTful web service using a language-specific web service frameworks, like Bottle, to rout paths and perform connections.

+  * The “create” programs utilize dictionary data structures internally.
+It also uses dictionaries externally by in using the bottle framework for a web service.
+This design choice better synchronizes with MongoDB’s dictionary-based storage design because dictionaries utilize mapping that allows indices of (almost) any type (Downey, 2015, p.
+103).
+Python dictionaries also use hashtables which search in constant time and are high performance in that they cut down search time considerably (Downey, 2015, pp. 205-207).
+Also present in the “APIstockReport” is the use of an array for a data structure, returning multiple documents to the user.
+The module “stocks_read2” utilizes a reverse lookup by finding existing industries (a value) and returning their dictionary key/values for tickers in an array (Downey, 2015, p.
+106).

+  * Modules like “stocks_read” utilize methods, functions, and branches with and without conditional statements to solve a problem.
+These modules make use of a “main” method which take the input from a user and then use statements that format input (and possible projections) to conduct a search of the database using a query.
+After checking for formatting errors or whether the query exists, the main method calls an execution function in the module.
+This function carries out the search or conducts calculations (in the case of “stocks_read1”) using parameters.
+These modules often use MongoDB dot-notation shell methods like “.count()” to check for a criteria’s existence (using conditional branches) and then prints data from the execution function.
+The pointer then returns to main, and the program exits.

+  * Modules that “update” and “delete” are much the same in structure as the “read” modules but differ in that their main methods take returns from called functions and perform condition checks using Pymongo’s dot-notation.
+I find notation like “.raw_result” very handy because it can tell me if the changes made were really carried out on the database, and this might contradict my print statements which helps to point out flaws in the code.

+  * Some modules that search the database do a bit more than simply output documents.
+These use MongoDB commands to apply functionality.
+For example, the module “stocks_read1” performs calculations on all “50-Day Simple Moving Average” values, and “stocks_read2” will match all values for the key “industry”.
+Functions, such as the “APIindustryReport” and “stocks_read3” modules, provide a valuable service to the business through aggregation which allows them to analyze and crunch data in interesting ways (Chodorow, 2013, p.
+127).
+These modules use MongoDB’s ability to calculate, match and project data combined with the ability to aggregate data (group, sort, skip, and limit data) to present the data in a more useful way (Chodorow, 2013, p.
+127).

+# Reflecting on the Process

+  * The read module was simple because I had done this sort of things many times before.
+The module that deletes fields was a new challenge.
+It helped to study the delete and update module’s code.
+Browsing through what “delete_one” can do in the online MongoDB documentation, I saw that this only applied to whole objects like documents.
+This reassured me that what I wanted to do was modify the document using “update_one”.
+I refreshed myself on MongoDB’s “$set” which resides in my update module.
+It updates existing keys or creates new ones.
+Realizing that I want the opposite of this, I began browsing through my MongoDB book and rediscovered “$unset” which does the opposite of “$set”.
+The end-product is a marriage between my “delete” and “update” module.

+  * My biggest challenge for the menu was to figure out how to execute my modules from inside the menu.
+After much searching, I decided to ask for help.
+A tutor on Slack Chat hinted that one way I can execute my modules is by importing them but did not say how (they never do).
+I tried importing a module at the top of my code and I noticed that it would run my imported module before executing my menu.
+After that, I knew what to do: put the import lines with the menu options.
+The API modules are different, they can’t be started using the imports.
+After a bit of searching, I learned from a help site on Unix\Linux called NixCraft that I could import the “os” and use “os.system(“command”)” to execute my API’s (Vivec, 2013).
+I added these lines to my menu options for each API module.
+I also learned through trial and error that all my Python files need to be in the directory with the REST API to have the menu fully functional for all modules.

   * **References**
    * ###### Chodorow, K. (2013).
 Mongo DB: The definitive guide (2nd ed.).
 O’Reilly Media, Inc. https://www.oreilly.com/library/view/mongodb-the-definitive/9781449344795/